Search Site

 “dtSearch is really stable, has lots of nice features, generally beats the pants off of [a major competitor].”

-Principal, www.searchtools.com
+Principal, searchtools.com

 “If you’re looking for a superior full-text search engine for your next development project, CodeHound recommends you check out dtSearch.”